mit-ccc/MAS-S68-workshop/README.md

 # MAS.S68 Python workshop 1

+**Note**:  This workshop assumes that you have a basic understanding of Python, and have written and run Python programs on your computer before.
+If you're brand new to Python, please see [Python for Beginners](https://www.python.org/about/gettingstarted/) first.

 ## 1. Some preliminaries

   - Be sure you have your Python environment and editor ready